All Episodes

 And I'm sure some of you do too.

-Aren't you a little curious where they've where have they been in all this?
+Where have they been in all this?

-You not curious about this, Mr. Snerdley.
+Are you not curious about this, Mr. Snerdley?

-You're not curious about that at all.
+You're not curious about that at all?

 I mean, why in the world has this guy not been called or has they?